 \section{Introduction}

 The stochastic Loewner evolution (SLE) introduced by Oded Schramm (\cite{S-SLE}) describes some random fractal curves in plane domains that satisfy conformal invariance and Domain Markov Property.
 These two properties make SLEs the most suitable candidates for the scaling limits of many two-dimensional lattice models at criticality.
-These models are proved or conjectured to converge to SLE with different parameters (e.g., \cite{CS}\cite{LSW-8/3}\cite{LSW-2}\cite{SS-4}\cite{SS}\cite{SS-6}\cite{SS-3}).
+These models are proved or conjectured to converge to SLE with different parameters (e.g., \cite{LSW-8/3}\cite{LSW-2}\cite{SS-4}\cite{SS}\cite{SS-6}\cite{SS-3}).
 For basics of SLE, the reader may refer to \cite{LawSLE} and \cite{RS-basic}.

 There are several different versions of SLEs, among which chordal SLE and radial SLE are the most well-known.
 A chordal or radial SLE trace is a random fractal curve that grows in a simply connected plane domain from a boundary point.
-The difference is that a chordal SLE trace ends at another boundary point, while a radial SLE trace runs towards an interior point.
+A chordal SLE trace ends at another boundary point, and a radial SLE trace ends an interior point.
 Their behaviors both depend on a positive parameter $\kappa$.
 When $\kappa\in(0,4]$, both traces are simple curves, and all points on the trace other than the initial and final points lie inside the domain.
 When $\kappa>4$, the traces have self-intersections.